ocaml/v2.ocaml.org/site/learn/tutorials/a_first_hour_with_ocaml.md

 int_of_char : char -> int
 ```

-We can now list some of the properties which distinguish OCaml from other
+We can now look at some of the properties which distinguish OCaml from other
 languages:

 - OCaml is a strongly statically typed language.
 This means each expression has
-  a type, and only one type.
+  a type, and only one type, and it is determined before the program is run.

 - OCaml uses type inference to work out (infer) the types, so you don't have
   to.
 If you use the OCaml top level, then OCaml will tell you its inferred
   type for your function.

-- OCaml doesn't do any implicit casting.
-If you want a float, you have to write
+- OCaml doesn't do any implicit conversion of types.
+If you want a floating
-  `2.0` because `2` is an integer.
-OCaml does no automatic conversion between
+  point number, you have to write `2.0` because `2` is an integer.
+OCaml does
-  int and floats or any other type.
-As a side-effect of type inference in
+  no automatic conversion between int and floats or any other type.
+As a
-  OCaml, functions (including operators) can't have overloaded definitions.
+  side-effect of type inference in OCaml, functions (including operators) can't
+  have overloaded definitions.

 ## Pattern matching

-Instead of using one or more `if` ... `then` ... `else` constucts to make
+Instead of using one or more `if` ... `then` ... `else` ... constucts to make
 choices in OCaml programs, we can use the `match` keyword to match on multiple
 possible values.
 Consider the factorial function: